suzuki-shunsuke/github-comment/README.md

 Run the above command again, then the command wouldn't be created.

-If the command is failed, then the comment is created.
+If the command failed, then the comment is created.

 ```
 $ github-comment exec -org suzuki-shunsuke -repo github-comment -pr 1 -k hello -- curl -f https://github.com/suzuki-shunsuke/not_found